artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

 * Don't use HTTP, use HTTPS instead.
 * Each request to IntoPerf API should have a ```key``` parameter.
 For example: ```https://api.intoperf.com/v1/players?key=YOUR_API_KEY```

 The sample below is a good overview of the API.
 To find more examples of what you can do with this API and how to use it, visit the reference section of this site.
-You can use the **Try this API** tool on the right side of every API method page to generate a sample request.
+You can use the **Try this API** tool on the right side of every API reference page to generate a sample request.

 **Note:**  IntoPerf Data Navigator and Reports will only do a player's performance assessment if there are at least 3 matches imported for that player.
 Otherwise, that player will not even be listed in select boxes.